Psalms For Life

 our flocks will increase by thousands

-by myriads in our fields
+by ten thousands in our fields

 14 and our oxen will be all loaded down.

-There’ll be no breaching our defenses
+There will be no breaching our defenses

 no going into exile